hungryram/hungryram2021/content/blog/making-your-real-estate-website-stand-out-from-big-agency-sites.md

 ##### Enter JAMstack

-JAMstack is the new modern way to web development.
+JAMstack is the new modern way of web development.
 Note the word development instead of design.
 While most web designers rely on website builders such as [Wix](https://www.wix.com/), [Squarespace](https://www.squarespace.com/), and [WordPress]().
 JAMstack developers code from the ground up.

 Is it more time-consuming?
 Sometimes... it really depends on the experience of the developer.
 But why is this better?
 JAMstack provides better performance, security, better scaling, and better experience for us developers and programmers.
 We also have control of what resources the website uses so there is no bloat to the website to slow it down.